m-soro/Data-Science-with-Python/projects/project2.md

     * By specified amount of rows to return.
 * Asks user if they want to see the data again.

->Looking ahead: Maybe make this a Flask app!
+>Looking ahead: Maybe make this a Flask app

 ## Project Links